HaoTo203/E-CommerceApp/README.md

 # React-Native-Ecommerce

-A boilerplate for a ecommerce mobile app using React Native and Redux.
+An ecommerce mobile app using React Native.
 IOs and Android

 ## Features